 Lightner's impact on the Ohio offensive line has been felt immediately.
-In his six seasons coaching the Bobcat offensive linemen, he has coached seven players to All-MAC recognition, including Joe Flading and A.J.
-Strum
+In his eight seasons coaching the Bobcat offensive linemen, he has coached 10 players to All-Mid-American Conference recognition.

 Lightner also tutored Matt Coppage and Matt Miller to first-team honors and Josh Leuck to second team honors in 2007.
 In 2008, Lightner's charges also blocked for an Ohio passing unit that posted school records in passing yards and passing touchdowns.

 In his third season with the Bobcats, his teaching helped Matt Miller become the second Ohio offensive lineman to reach the First-Team All-MAC team in two years.

 In the 2006 campaign, Lightner coached Matt Coppage to first-team All-MAC honors, the first such accolades for an Ohio offensive lineman since the 1998 season.
 From 2005-2007, the Bobcats are the third-best rushing team in the MAC with 3,982 yards.
 After allowing 55 sacks in 11 games in 2004, the Ohio offensive line has allowed 39 sacks in the last 25 games.
 The Bobcats ranked tied for 22nd in the nation in fewest sacks allowed per game in 2006, while they were 33rd in the country in that category in 2005.